inge4pres/blog/inge.4pr.es/content/post/serverless-on-kubernetes.md

 Everything worked great even when running an experimental feature such as custom environment: I was able to inject configuration via environment variables, get the function logs either via `kubeless` CLI or `kubectl` and debug my way out of the configuration error I put into my first image.
 Second deploy I did I was able to call my function and I validated the results connecting to REDIS afterwards.

 ### Wrapping up
-There are lots of people investing in serverless right now, almost as many as there are for Kubernetes and the integrations between the two will bring a new exciting technology scenario for the next years.
+There are lots of people investing in serverless right now, almost as many as there are for Kubernetes; the integrations between the two will bring a new exciting technology scenario in the next years.
 To my experience building this post none of the previously listed framework is ready for production usage, to be honest most of them are not even ready for the average developer weekend project usage.
 You need to know Kubernetes quite a bit to troubleshoot issues happening during deployment and/or execution of your functions and this makes the whole serverless idea crumble, as you'll be forced to dig into infrastructure details to have your code running.

 If I'd have to bet on one of the project I tried so far, I'd do so on Kubeless; it's been definitely the smoothest setup  among all and the tight Kubernetes integration makes it a perfect candidate for community-driven growth.
+If you know any other framework that should be in this post please let me know it in the comments!
+I am always curious to see what's around in all things serverless so don't keep it for yourself!